Jokero/transformer-chain/README.md

 #### default

-Sets default value specified in `$default` field for property when its value is `undefined`.
+Sets default value specified in `$default` field to property when its value is `undefined`.

 #### filter